 TGax Editor: Please make changes to the following paragraphs in this subclause as shown below (including adding a new figure and replacing figure 11-3a) :

 A nontransmitted BSSID profile represents information about a particular nontransmitted BSSID and consists of a set of elements that are carried in one or more Nontransmitted BSSID Profile subelements across one or more multiple BSSID elements in the same frame.
-Each nontransmitted BSSID profile, at a minimum, shall include the elements that are mandatory for that BSS (i.e., Nontransmitted BSSID Capability element (see 9.4.2.71 (Nontransmitted BSSID Capability element)), SSID element (see 9.4.2.2 (SSID element)), Multiple BSSID-Index element (see 9.4.2.73 (Multiple BSSID-Index element)) as described in 9.4.2.45 (Multiple BSSID element).
+Each nontransmitted BSSID profile, at a minimum, shall include the elements that are mandatory for that BSS (i.e., Nontransmitted BSSID Capability element, SSID element, Multiple BSSID-Index element) as described in 9.4.2.45 (Multiple BSSID element).
+An illustration of Multiple BSSID element carrying one or more Nontransmitted BSSID profiles is shown in Figure 11-3x.
+The figure also shows the order in which the elements are present within each Nontransmitted BSSID profile.

 TGax Editor: Please add a new figure after this paragraph as shown below [Visio file: 11-19/1552r0] :